lrodriguezjb/learning-journal/README.md

 ### For me 3 reminders of Growth Mindset are:

-1 - Always remember that Rome was not built in one day.
+* 1 - Always remember that Rome was not built in one day.
-2 - What Im trying to learn has been hard for thousands of experts.
+* 2 - What Im trying to learn has been hard for thousands of experts.
-3 - Knowledge by Knowledge I will learn
+* 3 - Piece by Piece I will learn all the knowledge.

 You can use the [editor on GitHub](https://github.com/lrodriguezjb/learning-journal/edit/master/README.md) to maintain and preview the content for your website in Markdown files.